 Switching up her diet can make a massive difference if your pup has food allergies.
 Try an elimination diet or limited-ingredient food without common allergens like chicken, beef, dairy, etc. You can also ask your vet about prescription hydrolyzed protein diets.
 Omega fatty acid supplements can decrease inflammation too.
 My dog’s dermatitis improved so much after I changed her food.

 Gently cleaning the vulva area daily with a hypoallergenic, unscented wipe or washcloth is essential to prevent infections.
 Using a natural oatmeal-based cleanser can also be soothing.
 Apply a thin layer of hypoallergenic ointment like zinc oxide after baths and cleaning to protect the skin.
 I recommend calling your vet first for ointment recommendations.

 Watch for products or environments that trigger your dog’s vulva dermatitis.
 Avoiding perfumes, chemicals, urine, feces, grass, and other irritants can help prevent flare-ups.
 Keeping your home clean and your pup’s rear end clean is critical!
 Also, ensure she doesn’t lick or scratch excessively, which can worsen irritation.

 How does vulva dermatitis manifest in dogs?

+Dog vulva dermatitis is an inflammation of the vagin.
 It can lead to irritation of the affected area in the vulva.
 This is a bacterial infection.
-There are also other types of infection such as viral infections, hyperplasia, steroids, foreign bodies in the vagina, or tumors.
+Other conditions include viral infections, hyperplasia, steroids, foreign bodies in the vagina, or tumors.
 They may also lead to dog dermatitis.